firecat53/urlscan/README.rst

 Installation and setup
 ----------------------

 To install urlscan, install from your distribution repositories, from Pypi, install the `Archlinux Package`_ , or install from source using setup.py.

 ..
 NOTE::

     To work with Python 3.x the minimum required version of urwid is 1.2.1.
     Python 2.x needs urwid >= 1.1.0

 Once urlscan is installed, add the following lines to your .muttrc:

     macro index,pager \\cb "<pipe-message> urlscan<Enter>" "call urlscan to extract URLs out of a message"

     macro attach,compose \\cb "<pipe-entry> urlscan<Enter>" "call urlscan to extract URLs out of a message"

 Once this is done, Control-b while reading mail in mutt will automatically invoke urlscan on the message.

-To choose a particular browser, set the environment variable BROWSER:
+To choose a particular browser, set the environment variable BROWSER.
+If BROWSER is not set, xdg-open will control which browser is used, if it's available.:

     export BROWSER=/usr/bin/epiphany